Revell: Other 1950s offerings

-In 1953, a replica of the battleship USS Missouri was produced by Revell, its first casting beyond the British Gowland models.
-Reportedly, their models of U.S. Navy warships were so accurate, that in 1960 it was discovered that the Kremlin had purchased a significant number of different models to help fill in blank spots in their intelligence regarding the design of American warships.

-Several jet and propeller aeroplane models followed along with ships (classic and contemporary), jet engines, and in the late 1950s, rockets and spacecraft.
+Several jet and propeller airplane models followed along with ships (classic and contemporary), jet engines, and in the late 1950s, rockets and spacecraft.
 This included models of Redstone and other military test missiles and Vanguard, Jupiter and Atlas rockets.
 Other issues, like the Helios "Nuclear"-powered ship, "Moon Ship", a "Passenger Rocket", a "Space Taxi", and a not-so-incredible "Space Shuttle" were kits more in the science-fiction realm.
 One site describes the one-time 1959 issue of an envisioned space station as the "Holy Grail" of Revell kits.
 Infantry figures and various dioramas, especially for railroad setups, were also produced.

 In the later 1950s, Revell began making more automotive-related models.
 Beside jet engines, car engine models like the Chrysler Slant-Six were produced.
 Car models tended toward a more global selection than AMT or MPC or other American plastic model makers, with many European brands produced, including many British makes.
 One interesting offering came about with a collaboration with AMT making the 1955 and 1956 promotional Buick.
 The models were atypical for the time in that there was full chassis detail, and bodies were cast in several pieces.
 Revell made these specifically ready-built for showroom display.
-Another interesting kit offering related to pop culture, was the 1956 Lincoln Futura concept car – a vehicle that, with out-of-this-world bubble windows, would eventually become George Barris's Batmobile.
+Another kit related to pop culture, was the 1956 Lincoln Futura concept car – a vehicle that, with out-of-this-world bubble windows, would eventually become George Barris's Batmobile.